Beliefs

 This truly ignited my dog training journey.

-In Spring 2022, I began working at a specialty pet boutique so I may start working around animals.
-Quickly I began gaining knowledge about various training tools and behaviour modification tools as well as pet nutrition and welfare.
-By working at a retail location I quickly gained experience working with pet parents and their pets directly and did my best to support them find solutions to any problem they were facing.
+In Spring 2022, I began working at a specialty pet boutique to work with pet parents and their fur babies.
+Quickly I began gaining knowledge about various training and behaviour modification tools as well as pet nutrition and welfare.
+I continued to develop my SSW skills by listening to the problems pet parents where facing and helped them explore options they may find useful in order to support them and help them find solutions.

 Certification by the Certification Council for Professional Dog Trainers (CCPDT) ensures the trainer has passed the rigorous examination for canine knowledge and training, continuing their education in the Professional Dog Training industry, is abiding by the CCPDT Code of Ethics and is following a Hierarchy of Behavior Change Procedures for developing each unique training program.